Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 0 + Yrs

-“People are not projects to be improved— they are mysteries to be lived alongside.”
+“People are projects to be improved upon or broken objects in need of fixing –they are mysteries to be honored and lived.”

-In a mental health landscape dominated by telehealth platforms, group practices, and 6- session protocols, Prospect Psychotherapy is intentionally different.
-Dr. Burda is a solo practitioner who prefers meeting in person, who draws from depth psychology, Jungian thought, and existential philosophy — and who has genuinely lived enough to understand what sits across from him in that room.
+In a mental health landscape increasingly dominated by telehealth platforms, large group practices, and session limits, Prospect Psychotherapy is intentionally different.
+Dr. Burda is a solo practitioner who prefers meeting in person, who draws from psychodynamic, existential, and humanistic models and who has lived long enough to have something to offer, but knows he still has much to learn.

 You don’t get matched with a therapist.
-You get one person, one relationship, built over time.
-That is still the most powerful thing therapy can offer.
+You get one person, one relationship, developed over time.
+That isthe most powerful thing therapy can offer.

 About Dr. Jeff Burda